50: 10/2004

 the resultant insight to drive unique High ROI customer marketing

+programmes to increase profits and reduce marketing costs.
+A: That's a mouthful!
+Welcome to the club.
 Q: I have to say that prior to meeting you, on your

 website and in your book, I had been intrigued by Arthur M. Hughes'